Priority Processing

 Lakeland, FL 33804-5211

-• Online/Fax submissions: Check status in about 2 weeks
+• Online/Fax submissions: Check status in approximately 2 weeks

 • Call 1-800-827-1000

-Make sure the priority designation ("flash") has been added to your file.
+Verify the priority "flash" has been applied to your file.

-Submit VA Forms 21-4142 and 21-4142a authorizing the VA to retrieve records on your behalf.
-Note that this adds processing time.
+Submit completed VA Forms 21-4142 and 21-4142a to authorize VA retrieval—though this causes processing delays.

 Disclaimer: This information is for educational purposes only and is not legal or medical advice.
 For your specific situation, consult with an accredited VSO, attorney, or healthcare provider.